ravi-rajyaguru15/Project-03-terraform-cicd-observability-pipeline/README.md

      - IAM role is programmatically attached using an additional Terraform file.
 - **Kubernetes Infrastructure**:
      - Manifests are modular: secrets, services, PVC, deployments, ingress.
-     - All manifests are written manually, not scaffolded - taken over from Project 2 - ensures reusability and saves time
+     - Manifests are written manually and taken over from Project 2 - ensuring reusability and reducing redundant effort.
      - initContainers used for readiness sequencing (e.g., MySQL PVC needs cleaning before mount).
 - **Observability with Prometheus & Grafana**:
      - Monitoring is enabled through Prometheus scraping.